 C. & W. R. Co.
-16 the court rejected the standard of market value and held that a tenant was entitled to consider, in determining the bonus value of his lease, the cost of removal of machinery.
-17 and jewlery store and the machinery and equipment in a manufacturing plant.
-The cost of transporting these items from the old location to the new location was not allowed upon the grounds that it was speculative.
-The court rejected the argument of the condemnor that the tenant would have to move at the termination of the lease, and in this connection held:
+20 the Pennsylvania court rejected the standard transporting these items from the old location to the new location was not allowed upon the grounds that it was speculative.
+The Michigan court rejected the argument of the condemnor that the tenant would have to move at the termination of the lease, and in this connection held:

-Another interesting case, because of its reasoning, is In Re Gratiot Avenue.
-18 The court allowed the cost of severing, reassembling and reattaching the trade fixtures of a drug store
+Another interesting case, because of its reasoning, is In Re Gratiot Avenue , a Michigan case.
+The court allowed the cost of severing, reassembling and reattaching the trade fixtures of a drug store and jewelry store and the machinery and equipment in a manufacturing plant.
+The cost of

-We cannot assume that the tenancy would have sooner terminated.
+"We cannot assume that the tenancy would have sooner terminated.
 Nor are we dealing strictly with the personal property as the term is legally understood.
 The machinery must be regarded as fixtures, and, in order that the business could be carried on, as it was when plaintiff's [property owner] property was taken, these or similar machines and equipment were needed.
-The City did not want the machinery, could not use it, and, if taken by the City for just compensation, the City would have to sell or give it away.
-19 d.
+The City did not want the machinery, could not use it, and, if taken by the City for just compensation, the City would have to sell or give it away."
+23 d.
 Temporary Takings

 The English and Canadian law generally allows the cost of removal and relocation of personal property.
-This includes the cost of removing furniture, goods and fixtures, the cost of dismantling and reaffixing machinery and other light items.
-20
+This includes the cost of removing furniture, goods and fixtures, the cost of dismantling and reaffixing machinery and other like items.
+24

 The preceding citations relate to the law applicable to permanent takings of the fee or lesser permanent estates in property.
 During World War II there came into use what has been denominated the temporary taking of a limited estate in the nature of a leasehold.
 By this device the condemnor seeks to acquire, for a limited period of time, the use of the property.
 As an outgrowth of these temporary takings there has evolved a rule of law, in the Federal Courts, that where a portion of a tenant's estate is taken so that he must move out during the period of the condemnor's occupancy and, upon its termination, move back in, he is entitled to have considered as part of the market value of his lease the cost of moving out, the cost of storing his goods during the condemnor's occupancy and the cost of moving back at its termination.
-In

-United States vs. General Motors Corp.
-21 the court summarized the method of evaluating these temporary takings as follows:
+In United States vs. General Motors Corp.
+25 the U. S. Supreme Court summarized the method of evaluating these temporary takings as follows: